DBKorn/Projects/README.md

 # projects
 This is a directory of my projects.
 Follow the links below to see my work
-1) A digital clock made raspberry pi https://github.com/DBKorn/DigitalClock
+1) A digital clock made with a raspberry pi https://github.com/DBKorn/DigitalClock
 2) Printing 4 letter calcualtor words with 4 digit 7 segment display and raspberry pi: https://github.com/DBKorn/CalculatorWords
 3) My implementation of Minesweeper: https://github.com/DBKorn/minesweeper
 4) My implementation of the NYT game Spelling Bee: https://github.com/DBKorn/spellingbee